arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-5.md

 g <=< f = \a -> g a >>= f
 ```

-This is an incredibly remarkable result: not only did we provide the same interface `Bind` + `Return` to all the monads, no matter which kind of inpurity they model; but now we are even discovering some universal laws and combinators, that are also indipendent from the side effects.
+This is an incredibly remarkable result: not only did we provide the same interface `Bind` + `Return` to all the monads, no matter which kind of inpurity they model; but now we are even discovering some universal laws and combinators, that are also indipendent from the extra-computation.
 Isn't this astonishing?
 You still have to invent and implement the monads you will use in your future code and you already know the formula for deriving their `Compose` combinator, knowing it will perfectly work with them.

 # Wrapping up